Stenotic Nares in Bulldogs and

 Stenotic Nares in Bulldogs and French Bulldogs

-Stenotic Nares in Bulldogs and French Bulldogs is only one manifestation of a bulldog airway condition that falls under the “flat face” (brachycephalic airway syndrome) vernacular.
-Other BAS common manifestation includes Elongated Soft Palate, Everted Laryngeal Saccules, hypoplastic trachea, and other secondary issues such as excessively swollen obstructive tonsil and laryngeal cartilages atrophy (i.e. laryngeal collapse).
+Stenotic Nares in Bulldogs and French Bulldogs is only one manifestation of a bulldog airway syndrome that falls under the “flat face” (brachycephalic airway syndrome), or in short, BAS vernacular.
+Other BAS common manifestations include Elongated Soft Palate, Everted Laryngeal Saccules, hypoplastic trachea, and other secondary airflow obstructive conditions, such as swollen prolapsed tonsils and laryngeal cartilages atrophy (i.e. laryngeal collapse).

 Stenotic Nares in Bulldogs and French Bulldogs CAUSE:

-The cause of bulldogs finched nose is due to atrophy and then collapse of the nares cartilage.
-This narrowing causes a restriction in the amount of air that can flow into and through the nostrils.
+The cause of bulldog pinched nose disorder is the compressed face/nose that leads to malformation, cartilage atrophy and inward collapse.
+The pinched narrow nostrils impact the amount of air that can flow into and through the nostrils.

 Stenotic Nares in Bulldogs and French Bulldogs PRESENTATION:

 Bulldog puppies with stenotic nares will typically exhibit snorting, gasping, noisy breathing (i.e. STERTOR) during inspiration.
 Most will snort when excited and snore when relaxed or asleep.
-Severely affected bulldogs will exhibit more pronounced airway noise, tire easily with exercise, often retch, and even collapse.
+Severely affected bulldogs will exhibit more pronounced airway noise and tire easily with exercise.
+They might retch, regurgitate, vomit, and at times, faint.

-Many bulldogs and French bulldog with stenotic nares exhibit apnea and stertor (snorting) while asleep.
+Many bulldogs and French bulldogs with stenotic nares exhibit apnea and stertor (snorting) while asleep.

-Stenotic Nares is common in English bulldog puppies and VERY common in French Bulldogs
+Stenotic Nares is common in English bulldog puppies and VERY common in French bulldogs puppies.

 Stenotic Nares in Bulldogs and French Bulldogs DIAGNOSIS: